ForgeFlow/ao-odoo/account_due_list_aging_comments/README.rst

 Account Due List Aging Comments
 ===============================

-This module extends the Payments and Due list to add the capability to introduce aging comments in-line.
+This module extends the Receivables and Payables Open Items lists to:

+* Allow to edit data in-line
+* Introduce aging comments

+These improvements are required in order to help users to review the open receivables and payables, and to add comments on their status.

 Configuration